Last updated May 2022

-Other windows in your car aren’t comprised of the same kind of sandwich; they’re typically “tempered” glass, made by heating it to over 1000°F and then quickly cooling it.
+Other windows in your car aren’t comprised of the same kind of sandwich; they’re typically “tempered” glass, made by heating it to over 100 degrees F and then quickly cooling it.
 This process strengthens the glass and ensures it will break up into very small pieces, which limits injury.
 If these windows haven’t shattered, they’re also candidates for repairs, instead of replacement.

 Choosing a Shop

-While it’s a good idea to get a windshield or other glass repaired as soon as possible, you want to choose a repair shop carefully.
+While it’s a good idea to get a windshield or other glass repaired right away, you want to choose a repair shop carefully.

-If the damage was caused by someone else, and his or her insurance company is paying for the fix, start by checking with the insurer.
-Some have price agreements with networks of shops and chains, and while they’ll pay for repairs done by others, they might not fully compensate you if you use a higher-priced glass company.
+If the damage was caused by someone else, and their insurance company is paying for the fix, start by checking with the insurer.
+Some have price agreements with networks of shops and chains; and while they’ll pay for repairs done by others, they might not fully compensate you if the one you pick charges higher prices than its contracted shops.

-If you’re paying, shop around a bit.
-Our undercover shoppers collected price quotes from a sample of local shops for four jobs and found it was quite easy.
-The table below reports the prices shops quoted us.
+If you’re paying, shop around to make sure you don’t overpay.
+Our researchers collected price quotes from a sample of area shops for four jobs.
+The table below reports the prices quoted by the shops.
 As you can see, we found fairly sizable price differences; for example, from $375 to $860 to replace the windshield on a 2017 Ford Fusion using an OEM (original equipment manufacturer) part, and from $1,074 to $2,116 to replace the windshield on a 2021 Honda Odyssey EX-L using an OEM part and including recalibration of the van’s ADAS (advanced driver-assistance systems).

 The last column on the table also reports for each shop our price comparison score.
 These scores indicate how each shop’s quotes, on average, compare to the average price for all shops quoting on the same mix of jobs.
 The price comparison scores are adjusted so that the average for all shops equals $100.
 A shop with a score of $110 had prices 10 percent higher than the average shop’s prices; a score of $90 indicates the shop’s prices were 10 percent lower than average.

-When collecting prices, also get a timetable for when the shop can get to your car and how long you have to wait after the repair/replacement is done before you drive the car.
+And ask for a timetable for when the shop can get to your car and how long you have to wait after the repair/replacement is done before you can drive the car.

 Ask for the warranty details.
 Look for one that covers the service life of the vehicle—and make sure it covers the glass and labor.